That-Dev-Girl-Sites/jhalabi.com/_posts/2022-02-01-time-management.md

 redirect_from: "/blog/time-management"
 categories:
   - writing
+excerpt: Once upon a time, there was a (not exactly) young girl who decided to have a full-time tech job, solo-parent a pre-schooler, and publish a book.
 ---

 Once upon a time, there was a (not exactly) young girl who decided to have a full-time tech job, solo-parent a pre-schooler, and publish a book.
 "I am so organized!" she exclaimed.
 "I can totally manage my time to get this done."